icemiliang/vot/README.md

 # Vot

+**This repo is outdated.
+Please refer to our Python repo [https://github.com/icemiliang/pyvot](https://github.com/icemiliang/pyvot) for the latest development.
+We will refactor this C++ version later this year.**

 ## A C++ library for computing variational optimal transportation

 This package includes the prototype codes for reproducing the map in Figure 4 (b) of the paper: